-Individual Community Supports (ICS) services enable an individual to acquire and maintain skills that will allow them to function with greater independence in the community.
+Individual and Community Services (ICS) services enable an individual to acquire and maintain skills that will allow them to function with greater independence in the community.

 Community Skills Training, Personal Care and Respite supports provide one-to-one support for personal care and daily living skills to individuals with disabilities.
 Community Skills Training enhances a child or adult’s ability to participate in the life of his or her community.
 Personal Care Services are provided in the home and may include assistance with bathing, dressing, and meal preparation.